mbuguanewton/learning-python-flask/README.md

 ## Requirements

-I tried this on Python 2.7, but found that Python 3 just worked.  eslint with cray-cray until I switched over the Py3... so just use it from the get-go and you'll be good.
+I tried this on Python 2.7, but found that Python 3 just worked.
+Pylint with cray-cray until I switched over the Py3... so just use it from the get-go and you'll be good.

 Other than that, I used PowerShell in VS Code and went to town there for my terminal through out the tutorial.